The Knight and The Moth: Rachel Gillig’s Best Yet?

 “Nothing but ink and the persuasive quill can devise what is true. “

-At the end of their service they are due to create new lives for themselves.
+At the end of their service, they are due to create new lives for themselves.
 But with the press of the Cathedral, a trick lies in wait.
-The Gowan flowers underfoot suggest a sense of safety with their underlying meaning, hinting that the Aisling is not a nefarious place, but it’s all but safe.
+The Gowan flowers underfoot suggest a sense of safety, hinting that the Aisling is not a nefarious place but is all but safe.
 The white and yellow blooms are meant to lull you into a false sense of security, a delicate distraction from what truly lies beneath.

 A Dangerous Magical World…

-Above all, it’s a dazzling, transportive tale of love of oneself and a serious examination of faith.
+Above all, it’s a dazzling, transportive tale of self-love and a serious examination of faith.
 The Knight and the Moth is about becoming—shedding the weight of expectations and defying the narratives others have written for you.
 It is about claiming yourself, even when the cost is steep.
 It is a new life paid for in penance, a soul rewritten in defiance of the past.

 Reading The Knight and The Moth has chills tracing my spine.
 And in this, it is not lost on me that this has the potential to be the next big romantasy phenomenon of 2025.
 It’s pure joy, a book you get lost in.
 One you won’t want to put down.
 Losing time as you turn page after page long into the night.